Abhinayandrp/Image-Compressor-Resizer/README.md

 ## Caution
 **No future updates**
-This software is no longer actively maintained, and no updates or new features will be released.
+This software is not actively maintained, and no updates or new features will be released.

 **No liability**
 We do not take any responsibility for any issues that may arise from using this tool, including but not limited to data loss or corrupted files.